donphi/roo-crew/prompt_recruitment.md

 }
 ```

 STRICT ADHERENCE to this indentation pattern is MANDATORY.
 Pay PARTICULAR ATTENTION to the format of the `groups` array, especially when specifying file restrictions for the "edit" permission.
+ALSO no other groups can be used besides: "read", "edit", "browser", "command" or "mcp".

 **IMPORTANT: ADAPT YOUR AGENT BATTALION TO THE SPECIFIC PROJECT TECHNOLOGY STACK**